-- Level 1: staff-to-individual ratio of 1:1 - Level 2: staff-to-individual ratio of 2:1 or greater hour units.
+- Level 1: staff-to-individual ratio of 1:1 - Level 2: staff-to-individual ratio of 2:1 or greater individuals in their own home, the home of relative, friend, or other family, and are provided in quarter hour units.
 Respite may also be provided in a facility.
 Respite Services may be provided by a relative or family participant as long as the relative or family participant is not a legal guardian, power of attorney, or reside in the home.